luiscarlosgph/network-failover/README.md

 Description
 -----------

-Script to switch default gateway automatically in case of network failure.
+Script to switch the default gateway of a Linux system (automatically) in case of network failure.

 Install dependencies